toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 - Serve as containers for components and HTML elements
 - Function as the top-level entry points for user interaction

-Pages are essential to structured application development in toddle.
+Pages are essential to structured application development in Nordcraft.
 They should be used to:
 - Create distinct sections of your application
 - Implement navigation between different parts of your application
 - Configure SEO-friendly metadata for each screen